vladimiralbrekhtccr/the_cat_pyjamas/readme_EN.md

 1. First we created different scenarios that will be used for evaluation.
 You can check them in the git folder: `evaluation/benchmarks`

 2. Second Evaluation Pipeline based on those scenarios:
-- creates new `MR`
-- creates new `unit_tests`
+- Automatically generate test Scenarios (11, from easy to hard), and unit tests
+- Automatically generate MR
+- Use processing block to process and give code suggestions
+- Automatically apply the fixes and merge the MR
+- Execute unit tests before and after code suggestions fixes
-- use our solution to solve the `MR`
+- Compare the result and report to the MR page
-- finally provides the amount of sucessful `MR` based on the amount of passed tests.

 #TODO Table here: